Riffs and Runs For Beginners — ANYONE Can Do Them!

 A riff is meant to fit seamlessly into the music around it, without calling too much attention to itself.

-Think of the song Thinking Out Loud by Ed Sheeran.
+What is an example of a riff?
+A good example of a vocal riff is the song Thinking Out Loud by Ed Sheeran.

 In both the verses and refrain of the song, Sheeran’s vocal range goes up and down through a series of notes pretty quickly.

 These riffs form the backbone of the song.
 Without them, it would sound totally different.

 They are central to the song, they support it, and they don’t stick out that much.

 This is what I mean when I say that a riff is part of the music.

 But wait, why is it called a riff?
 What is a riff in music more generally?